-Die ANC en ander politieke partye se leuens en vals front musiek blyspele raak net al hoe meer belagliker by die dag.
-En die liberale media woed steeds saam die regerende partye voort om die konserwatiewe blankes af te kraak of andersinds te probeer intimideer en manipuleer.
+Die ANC en elke ander politieke partye se leuens en vals front musiek blyspele raak net al hoe meer belagliker by die dag.
+Liberale verligtes en die media woed steeds saam die regerende partye voort om die konserwatiewe blankes af te kraak of andersinds te probeer intimideer en manipuleer.
+Natuurlik met befondsings vanaf die George Soros meester.

-B-BBEE – Daar is reeds oor die 100 wetgewings vrygestel onder al die 4 presidente van die land om ons ondergang verder te vernietig en misdaad speel ‘n groot rol om veral ons ouer gardes uit te wis met moorde.
+B-BBEE – Met oor die 100 wetgewings reeds vrygestel onder al die 4 presidente van die land om ons ondergang verder te vernietig en misdaad speel ‘n groot rol om veral ons ouer gardes uit te wis met moorde.
+Swart leiers en ondersteuners sing om die blankes uit te wis, tog glo hierdie liberale blankes hul eie menseregtekommissie wat anderpad kyk.
+Waar is Leon Wessels en diegene wat hierdie “vals vlag” kommissie op die been gehelp bring het.

 We have a government that live in denial and are playing games